All Episodes

 Hey, what about sycamore leaves in a high wind?

-So when you have a rule, you think of exceptions, right?
+When you have a rule, you think of exceptions, right?

-The good, morality, the virtuous, is what is beloved by the gods.
+The good, morality, the virtuous is what is beloved by the gods.

-And then, of course, Socrates says, do the gods love something because it is virtuous or is whatever the gods love virtuous?
+And then, of course, Socrates says, Do the gods love something because it is virtuous?

-And, you know, I say this, you know, with great encouragement and great positivity, that you need to be able to say when you're wrong, right?
+these are just basic questions that you need to ask and you know I say this you know with great encouragement and great positivity that you need to be able to say when you're wrong right because if you can't say when you're wr never engaged in a conversation.

 You're only engaged in a monologue that gets interrupted.